resteasy/resteasy.github.io/_posts/2020-05-30-monitor-your-application-with-EclipseProile-metrics.md

 ### Deploy to Container with MicroProfile Metrics implementation

 If a container has MicroProfile Metrics implementation, it will automatically detect and handle metrics register job as MicroProfile spec says.
 The only thing you need to check if this works by access "/metrics/base" or  "metrics/application".
 WFLY15 and above has already shipped MicroProfile Metrics implementation smalley-metrics.
-But we suggest to try this with latest wildfly release 19.1.0.Final, because it includes many upgrades and bug fix about Microprofile implementation.
+But we suggest to try this with latest WildFly release 19.1.0.Final, because it includes many upgrades and bug fix about MicroProfile implementation.

 To expose metrics, there isn't extra thing to configure or change.
 Redeploy the application with these new annotation will be enough.Once the deployment is deployed successfully, run curl command to test if this application's metrics is exposed.